ywcui1990/numenta-apps/unicorn/scripts/Windows64/README.md

 -cleanup: (default: False) Clean the build dir and make sure python or VC++ for Python are installed from scratch.
 -install_nupic: (default: False) Install nupic (and nupic.bindings)
 -nupic_unzip_path: (default: <build_script_dir>) Path where to install nupic.
--vc_disk: (default: "C:") Name of the disk where Visual C++ for Python installs on your system.
 ```

 For example, to cleanup the build dir and install nupic in the directory Z:\tmp: